 If you or a loved one is facing a domestic violence charge, it's important that you speak with a trusted domestic violence defense attorney.
 The expert lawyers at the Aron Law Firm, led by William M. Aron, are here to protect your rights by investigating your case in detail and building a robust defense.
 Our legal team is well-versed in domestic violence defense and may help you avoid severe consequences.

 Mr. Aron—who previously served as a Deputy District Attorney and has substantial experience with a broad variety of criminal cases—takes a client-centered approach and aims to make the legal process as painless as possible.
-To speak with a domestic violence defense attorney, schedule a free consultation by completing a contact form or call (805) 618-1768.
+To speak with a domestic violence defense attorney, schedule a consultation by completing a contact form or call (805) 618-1768.